-Thank you for stopping by.
-Seeking help can be challenging; there is the worry if the therapist is the right person for you.
-If you are strong enough to take a look at what is troubling you, or what may come up as you start to think about things beyond the immediate problem.
+We live in uncertain times and seeking help can be challenging.
+There is the worry if the therapist is the right person for you.
+If you are strong enough to take a look at what is troubling you, or what may come up as you start to think about things.

 So where do we go from here?
 I believe whether you feel stuck, less engaged, indulging more than you would like to, a different opportunity waits with accessing therapy.
 It is a chance to explore the roots of your current difficulties; from the start, establish if this is the right time for you or address any concerns.